 Preserve Putnam County is extremely proud of its five-year stewardship of the Farm.
 It met its goal of keeping the Farm free and open to the people of Putnam County when it was threatened with being closed to Putnam

-Putnam County added infrastructure to the Farm including painting buildings that had not been painted in 40 years, constructing new fences and maintaining, repairing and painting the traditional white fencing that
+added infrastructure to the Farm including painting buildings that had not been painted in 40 years, constructing new fences and maintaining, repairing and painting the traditional white fencing that surrounds the

 Preserve Putnam County is very proud of its successful venture (and adventure) in its management of the Farm by providing free access for the people of Putnam County.
 In total, over the last 15 years Preserve Putnam